dhellmann/pymotw-3/source/itertools/index.rst

 The :func:`count` function returns an iterator that produces consecutive integers, indefinitely.
 The first number can be passed as an argument (the default is zero).
-There is no upper bound argument (see the built-in :func:`xrange` for more control over the result set).
+There is no upper bound argument (see the built-in :func:`range` for more control over the result set).

 .. literalinclude:: itertools_count.py
    :caption: